PDIS/transcript/2020-05-11-Interview-with-Andrew-Leonard.md

 When I was 12 when I joined, it was 1993.
 There was no graphical browsers, yet.
 The World Wide Web was just being invented.

 ### Audrey Tang:
-Gopher and FTP Rkey and so on were the dominant players.
+Gopher, FTP, Archive and so on were the dominant players.
 I personally fell in love with the Gopher technology, and also was very frequent in the dial-up BBS that are being transplanted onto the Internet into a kind of massively-multiplayer BBS.
 They are still around.

 ### Audrey Tang:
 The point is that I witnessed for myself as an enthusiast and as an early adopter how World Wide Web just boardified everything, and helped I think mostly by Gopher’s restrictive copyright license at the time.
 Gopher was refusing to hand out license in a non-exclusive, open fashion.